Parallels/prl-devops-service/docs/docs/devops/restapi/reference/events/index.md

           language: go

 ---
-# Roles endpoints
+# Events endpoints

- This document contains the endpoints for the Roles category.
+ This document contains the endpoints for the Events category.